 Following his burst of comedic life, Murphy took a chance and reprised his role in Another 48 Hours (1990), but the film failed to impress audiences and he decided to take a short break from the world of entertainment.
 He later returned to the big screen in the comedy Boomerang (1992) with Halle Berry, followed by less successful films, including Beverly Hills Cop III (1994) and Vampire in Brooklyn (1995).

 In 1996, Murphy made his true come back when he gave a hilariously brilliant performance in the remake of Jerry Lewis' comedy The Nutty Professor for which he earned another Golden Globe nomination for Best Actor in a Comedy and won a 1997 Blockbuster Entertainment Awards for Favorite Actor in a Comedy.
 Despite being caught with a transsexual prostitute by LAPD in that same year, Murphy was able to bypass the scrutiny with solid performances in the family comedy Doctor Doolittle (1998) and as the voice of Mushu in Disney's animated film Mulan (1998).

-In addition to his most recent film, Tower Heist (2011) with Ben Stiller, Murphy has a string of upcoming films, including the dramedy A Thousand Words (2012), the made-for-TV film Beverly Hills Cop (2013), a voice-over role in the action comedy Hong Kong Phooey (2014) and the comedy Triplets with Danny DeVito and Arnold Schwarzenegger.
+In addition to his most recent film, Tower Heist (2011) with Ben Stiller, Murphy has a string of upcoming films, including the dramedy A Thousand Words (2012), the made-for-TV film Beverly Hills Cop (2013) and the comedy Triplets with Danny DeVito and Arnold Schwarzenegger.